Capacity and Community Building Gathering Resources

 Impacts of Stigma on Health and Connection: the BC People Living with HIV Stigma Index

-For more information about the Educators’ Forum, please contact Stacy Leblanc, Director of Capacity Building Initiatives.
+For more information about the the Capacity and Community Building Gathering (and the former Educators’ Forum/Roundtable), please contact Stacy Leblanc, Director of Capacity Building Initiatives.